priteshrnandgaonkar/CardsStack/README.md

 The last two functions are the same as the delegate function for collection view.

-The first function gives the hook to the `CardStacks` position change
+The first function gives the hook to the `CardStacks` position change.

 ``` swift
 @objc optional func cardsPositionChangedTo(position: CardsPosition)